coconutpalm/boot-boot/site-src/index.md

 ### 0.7.0

+A dependency cleanup release, with a few minor breaking changes documented below.

-* `nightlight` is no longer supported by default, which is technically a breaking change, hence the minor version bump.
+* `nightlight` is no longer supported by default.
+The `--port` option to the `dev` task is removed.
 * `boot-serve` backed by Immutant no longer selects a default logger; you have to supply your own slf4j implementation.

 See the [New and Noteworthy](new-and-noteworthy.html) document for details on what features have been added to other releases.